Danny Jones (rugby league): Death

-Lizzie also sang Danny Boy at the BBC Sports personality of the Year awards on 20 December 2015.
+Lizzie also sang Danny Boy at the BBC Sports Personality of the Year awards on 20 December 2015.

 Legacy

 In February 2016, Lizzie worked with the RFL Benevolent Fund to establish the Danny Jones Defibrillator Fund to raise awareness of cardiac health among sports players and to help clubs purchase defibrillators as well as pushing for all players to undergo heart screening.
 By 2019 the fund had raised and distributed over £200,000 in grants to amateur clubs.
+In the 2020 New Year Honours, Lizzie was awarded an MBE for services to Rugby League Football and to Charity.